doforce/github-trending/README.md

 #### Get the trending developers
 request address like this:
 > /developer/language

++ language:optional，the developer's major language .If the language contains '#',you must use '-shuo' to replace it.

 #### Parameters
 | Name  | Type  | Description |